The Prevent Strategy

 The strategy covers all forms of terrorism, including far right extremism and some aspects of non-violent extremism.

-The Prevent Delivery Team is based within the local authorities; the London Borough of Hammersmith and Fulham, the Royal Borough of Kensington and Chelsea and Westminster City Council.
+The Prevent Delivery Team is based at Hammersmith & Fulham Council, and also works closely with Kensington and Chelsea Council and Westminster City Council.
 The team delivers work including:

 - training for frontline staff in recognising, referring and responding to radicalisation